 The Partner Community is self-service-the first person to register your partnership becomes your designated administrator and manages the creation of additional users for your company.
 You can change or add administrators, as required.

 Roles in the Solution Lifecycle

-This guide covers the entire lifecycle of a solution, so not all topics are relevant for every role.
-The following list has topic suggestions by role.
+This guide covers the lifecycle of a solution, so not all topics are relevant for every role.
+Topic suggestions by role are described.

 An application architect